Resources For Developers

 Search Results API — This API exposes all relevant results “modules” in a single JSON call, including: web results, best bets, health topics, job openings, recent tweets, recent news, recent videos, Federal Register documents, and related searches.
 Use it to pull search results from our service to display on your agency’s website or mobile applications.
-Instructions can be found under Admin Center > YourSite > Activate Search.

-i14y — This API is still available, but we encourage the use of sitemap-based indexing instead.
+i14y — This API is still available, but we strongly encourage the use of sitemap-based indexing instead.
 Read more about our indexing process here.
 The i14y API allows you to send content directly from your content management system (CMS) into Search.gov for real-time indexing.

 Source Code (Public Github Repositories)

 ASIS (Advanced Social Image Search) — The source code that runs our image search.
-ASIS indexes images from Flickr, Instagram, and media RSS to provide a combined search API.
+ASIS indexes images from Flickr and media RSS to provide a combined search API.

-i14y — The source code that runs our search engine for agencies’ published content. i14y indexes agencies’ published content in real time, for search through our regular search channels.
+i14y — The source code that runs our search engine for agencies’ published content. i14y indexes agencies’ published content, for search through our regular search channels.

-Punchcard — The repository of synonyms, protected words, stop words, localizations, and other vocabularies that we use to improve the precision, recall, and usability of search results.
+Punchcard — The repository of synonyms, protected words, stop words, and other vocabularies that we use to improve the precision, recall, and usability of search results.